simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 If a patient is no longer being seen by the health facility, it is important to update the patient status, which will remove the patient’s record from the denominators of key performance indicators.

 When calling overdue patients, the care provider may encounter individuals no longer expected at the health facility, whether due to death or transfer to another facility.
-To record this change in the program, in the calling report, the care provider can update the call outcome as removed from overdue list and the corresponding reason (e.g. died, moved to private practitioner, transferred to another public health facility).
+To record this change in the program, in the calling report, the care provider can update the call outcome as ‘removed from overdue list’ and the corresponding reason (e.g. died, moved to private practitioner, transferred to another public health facility).
 A program rule will update the patient status and remove these patients from key performance indicators.

 ## Monthly summary form (aggregate reports)